 - Find a Gym with Child Care – I cannot tell you how much I love having a gym that offers child care.
 This gives me my “me” time but also gives my daughter playtime with other kiddo’s.
 I’m able to concentrate on my workout while knowing my daughter is being taken care of.
 Find a time that works for you and make it a part of your daily routine.

 - At Home Workouts – What better way to get your blood pumping first thing in the morning than with a great workout?
 When I was working full-time I wasn’t able to get to the gym in the morning, so I would complete at-home workouts from my living room.
 You can find millions of workout videos on YouTube alone FOR FREE.
 I would have to sacrifice about 30-40 extra minutes of sleep, but the adrenaline rush, mental clarity and effects on my body made my morning workouts well worth it.

 - Working Walks – What is a working walk, you may ask?
 It’s a quick, brisk walk you can do around your workplace during the day.
 I tried to take longer routes to other office buildings in order to get my blood pumping or even just walked around my own office.
 Anytime you are getting up and moving is contributing to your fitness!

 - Work Fitness Into Everyday Chores – I love being able to fit mini-workouts into my everyday activities.
 Doing “mini” workouts will raise your heart rate while also working on toning your body.
 Some examples of these would be butt kicks while waiting for the microwave to cook your food, squats while folding laundry, toe raises while you brush your teeth, stair jumps, etc. I set a goal to fit 10 of these mini workouts into my day on days I do not make it to the gym.

-10 Tips to Eat Healthy for the Busy Mom on the Go!
+10 Tips to Eat Healthy for Busy Moms on the Go!